Frankie116/TF-using-modules/README.md

 [06] Enable the same EIP to persist even after a Terraform destroy & re-apply [Done]

-[07] Use Route53 to register Jenkins server dns name
+[07] Use Route53 to auto create dns record in specific Hosted Zone for Jenkins server during TF run [Done]

-[08] Use dns name to connect to Jenkins Server
+[08] Use dns name to connect to Jenkins Server [Done]

+[09] Open Server SG to allow access to Jenkins server (port 8080) [Done]

+[10] Manually complete Jenkins registration and start Application [Done]

 # -------------------
 ## Part 3 Objectives
 # -------------------

+[09] Use Ansible to complete Auto complete Jenkins registration and start Application

 [09] Build a second Jenkins server and configure them as master/slave